Non-Profit Audits versus Reviews: Key Differences Your NPO Should Know About

 What is a Financial Review?

 A financial review is not as formal as an audit.
-It does not include testing of the organization's controls, therefore it is considerably less complex than an audit.
-An accountant is engaged to prepare financial statements without expressing an opinion as to whether or not the financial statements are free of material misstatements.
+It does not include testing the organization's controls; therefore, it is considerably less complex than an audit.
+An accountant prepares financial statements without expressing an opinion as to whether or not the financial statements are free of material misstatements.

 Reporting and Outcomes

 A financial review will ascertain whether or not the financial statements are credible, which is considered negative assurance.
-In other words, a financial review will provide only limited assurance that the financial information is a fair representation of the company's financial position and conforms to generally accepted accounting principles (GAAP).
+In other words, a financial review will provide only limited assurance that the financial information fairly represents the company's financial position and conforms to generally accepted accounting principles (GAAP).
 On the other hand, an audit can provide positive assurance—a conclusive opinion from the auditorthat the financial statements are in accordance with Canadian accounting standards for not-for-profit organizations.

 What are the Benefits of a Financial Review?

-A not-for-profit review will set your organization on the path to becoming audit-ready, demonstrating accountability and transparency to the board members and key stakeholders.
-The financial review can also prove incredibly useful for a growing not-for-profit organization.
+A not-for-profit review will set your organization on the path to becoming audit-ready, demonstrating accountability and transparency to board members and key stakeholders.
+Financial reviews can also be helpful for a growing not-for-profit organization: a financial review conducted by an independent CPA can reassure prospective funders or grant providers that the organization takes its fiduciary duty seriously and that its reported financials are plausible.

 Not-For-Profit Financial Audits